Pharmacy Experiential FAQs

 Preceptors are strongly encouraged to include a rotation syllabus and/or description of your rotation in “My Profile” tab in E*Value.
 Students are able to view these in E*Value prior to preferencing.

-Institutional IPPE and APPE preceptors are required to complete a midpoint and final evaluation for each student.
-These will be sent to you automatically through E*value around 5 days prior to completion.
-Community IPPE preceptors will only complete a final evaluation for the student.
+IPPE and APPE preceptors are required to complete a midpoint and final evaluation for each student.
+These evaluations will be sent to you automatically through E*value around 5 days prior to completion.
 On-the-Fly evaluations (Praise or concern cards) are also available at any time when you sign in to E*value.

 What are the requirements for Introductory Pharmacy Practice Experiences (IPPE) rotations and when do students complete them?